phalcon-kit/docs/docs/core/loader.md

 ### Global Entry Point

-The `./index.php` file acts as the global entry point for your Zemit application.
+The `./index.php` file acts as the global entry point for your Phalcon Kit application.
 It's strategically placed in the root of the project not for direct web server access, but as a security measure to safeguard the application's root directory.
 This setup is designed to prevent unauthorized directory listing or exposure